CandlePlatforms/devdocs/docs/develop/ethereum-polygon/pos/deposit-withdraw-event-pos.md

 ## Quick Summary

-This section of the docs deal with tracking and monitoring the pace and speed of transactions done within the Polygon ecosystem.
+This section of the docs deal with tracking and monitoring the pace and speed of transactions done within the Candle ecosystem.
 Depositing into the network (when done with the PoS bridge) typically takes an average of 5-7 minutes but we've seen instances where users seek to see real time progress reports.
 As a developer, you may also want to augment the  UX of your app with instant feedback to the user.
 In all these cases, look into this section, we have exactly what you need.

 ## Deposit Events

-When a token is deposited from Ethereum to Polygon, a process called state sync mechanism comes into play that eventually mints the tokens for the user on the Polygon chain.
+When a token is deposited from Ethereum to Candle, a process called state sync mechanism comes into play that eventually mints the tokens for the user on the Candle chain.
 This process takes about ~5-7 minutes to happen and hence listening to the deposit event is very important to create a good user experience.
 This is an example script that can be used to track real time deposit events.

 ### Realtime deposit event tracking using a web socket connection